Saccharomyces cerevisiae: Life cycle

 Two forms of yeast cells can survive and grow: haploid and diploid.
-The haploid cells undergo a simple lifecycle of mitosis and growth, and under conditions of high stress will, in general, die.
+The haploid cells undergo a simple lifecycle of mitosis and growth and, under conditions of high stress, will, in general, die.
 This is the asexual form of the fungus.
 The diploid cells (the preferential 'form' of yeast) similarly undergo a simple lifecycle of mitosis and growth.
 The rate at which the mitotic cell cycle progresses often differs substantially between haploid and diploid cells.
 Under conditions of stress, diploid cells can undergo sporulation, entering meiosis and producing four haploid spores, which can subsequently mate.
 This is the sexual form of the fungus.
 Under optimal conditions, yeast cells can double their population every 100 minutes.
 However, growth rates vary enormously between strains and between environments.
 Mean replicative lifespan is about 26 cell divisions.

 In the wild, recessive deleterious mutations accumulate during long periods of asexual reproduction of diploids, and are purged during selfing: this purging has been termed "genome renewal".

 Nutritional requirements

 All strains of S. cerevisiae can grow aerobically on glucose, maltose, and trehalose and fail to grow on lactose and cellobiose.
 However, growth on other sugars is variable.
 Galactose and fructose are shown to be two of the best fermenting sugars.
 The ability of yeasts to use different sugars can differ depending on whether they are grown aerobically or anaerobically.
 Some strains cannot grow anaerobically on sucrose and trehalose.

 All strains can use ammonia and urea as the sole nitrogen source, but cannot use nitrate, since they lack the ability to reduce them to ammonium ions.
 They can also use most amino acids, small peptides, and nitrogen bases as nitrogen sources.
 Histidine, glycine, cystine, and lysine are, however, not readily used.
 S. cerevisiae does not excrete proteases, so extracellular protein cannot be metabolized.

 Yeasts also have a requirement for phosphorus, which is assimilated as a dihydrogen phosphate ion, and sulfur, which can be assimilated as a sulfate ion or as organic sulfur compounds such as the amino acids methionine and cysteine.
 Some metals, like magnesium, iron, calcium, and zinc, are also required for good growth of the yeast.

 Concerning organic requirements, most strains of S. cerevisiae require biotin.
-Indeed, a S. cerevisiae-based growth assay laid the foundation for the isolation, crystallisation, and later structural determination of biotin.
+Indeed, a S. cerevisiae-based growth assay laid the foundation for the isolation, crystallization, and later structural determination of biotin.
 Most strains also require pantothenate for full growth.
 In general, S. cerevisiae is prototrophic for vitamins.